THE PADEL FOOT, DOES IT EXIST?

 Getting heel spurs is very common in padel.
 A heel spur is a build-up (calcium spur) that forms where the hallux valgus tendon attaches to the heel.
 It can occur with long-term overloading of the hallux valgus tendon.
 The treatment for heel spurs is rest, better shoes, stretching and shock wave therapy.

 To reduce the heavy load on the heel, it is important that you choose the right shoes and socks.
 Shoes with cushioning provide a smaller load.
-Socks with padding around the heel can also provide a smoother step and prevent heel spurs.
+Socks with cushioning around the heel can also provide a smoother step and prevent heel spurs.

 Recovery and rest

-Padel takes a lot of wear and tear on the body, especially if you are untrained and in pure enthusiasm ride a little too many times a week.
+Padel takes a lot of wear and tear on the body, especially if you are untrained and in pure enthusiasm play a little too many times a week.
 It is important for the body to rest and recover between training sessions.
 Compression stockings increase blood circulation, which in turn counteracts pain and wear and tear in the calf muscles.

 Tips to avoid injuries in Padel